Expert Business Immigration Lawyers for Employers

-Our Immigration solicitors can support employers and education providers with immigration applications for their employees, sponsor licence issues and immigration compliance duties.
+Our solicitors specific business immigration advice can support employers and education providers with immigration applications for their employees, sponsor licence issues and immigration compliance duties.

 Where employers need to recruit talent from overseas, our solicitors can advise on the options available.
 Our solicitors also work with individuals who wish to secure their right to work and invest in the UK.

 Our solicitors work with employers to establish their employment requirements.
 Where educational institutions sponsor overseas national students, we can advise.